vnnviv/SpotCheck/README.md

 > Inspired by my internship at PIH Hospital in the summer of 2025, SpotCheck was created to offer an accessible alternative for communities lacking dermatology education.
 >
 > This initiative contributes to a broader research project exploring algorithmic bias within AI systems that serve underrepresented communities.
-By developing a demographic-adjusted prediction model, the device directly addresses the limitations of mainstream beauty in AI, which frequently
+By developing a demographic-adjusted prediction model, the device directly addresses the limitations of mainstream beauty in AI, which frequently lacks deeper skintones.

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌